shonfeder/um-abt/README.md

 ```

 Now let's define reduction, using the API provided by our generated `Syntax`.
-The key functions used are

-- `subst` to substitute values for bound variables, and
-- `case` to do case-based analysis of expressions in the ABT
+We
+use pattern matching to j

 ```ocaml
 open Syntax